Search

 • Walking sticks provide you with better balance and stability and is suitable for users who need some support while walking

-• The rubber feet of the cane should not wear out easily.
-A good rubber tips should not be slippery or lose its shape easily
+• Choose one with a good rubber tip.
+A good rubber tip should not be slippery or lose its shape easily.

-The height of the walking aid should be the same height as your hip.
+• The height of the walking aid should be at the height of your hip.

 Adjustable Walking Stick Foldable Walking Stick Umbrella Walking Stick with Label